rhodyprog4ds/BrownFall24/assignments/09-regression-optimization.md

-# Assignment 9: Linear Regression
+# Assignment 9:  Regression and Optimization

 __Due: 2023-11-15__